Proof of vaccination information for businesses

 - Food banks and shelters

-- Escape rooms, laser tag, indoor paint ball, arcades and bowling alleys
+- Escape rooms, laser tag, indoor paint ball and arcades

 - Only if they are unlicensed or don't offer food-related table service

 - Health care services, rehabilitation or exercise therapy programs, and drug and alcohol support group meetings

 - Social services provided to people in need

 - Events like:

 - Indoor youth recreational sport for people 21 years old or younger